 - Your child can join in with fun during promotions and competitions

 - Theme days are fun and nutritious and include such ones in the past as "Teddy Bears Picnic", "Oriental Day" and traditional days such as St. David's Day and Christmas Lunch

 - The menus adhere to The Healthy Eating in Schools Regulations 2013

 Primary school meals

 We put a great deal of time, effort and resources into creating and promoting healthy menus and offering choices to children.
-We offer a three week menu of hot dishes, along with a baguette/sandwich menu.
+We offer a four week menu of hot dishes, along with a baguette/wrap/jacket potato menu.
 Our meals include a dessert and a drink.
-All schools offer unlimited wholemeal bread and, in addition to the dessert of the day, we also offer a limited choice of yoghurt or fresh fruit daily
+In addition to the dessert of the day, we also offer a limited choice of fruit yoghurt or fresh fruit daily.

 See what’s on our menu

 All the food and drinks that we offer in schools complies with the Healthy Eating in Schools (Nutritional Standards & Requirements) (Wales) Regulations.